Kos/kos.gd/posts/2026-02-arduino-without-arduino.md

 ## Getting started

-## Title

 Here's what happens when you click "upload" in the Arduino IDE:

 - Arduino preprocesses your sketch (`.ino` file) into a complete C program
 - the compiler `avr-gcc` compiles your project (the "sketch") is compiled into a binary (bytes to be uploaded to the board)
 - the IDE talks to the board through the serial port and tells it to restart
 - the board restarts, the bootloader runs, opens a new serial port through USB
-- the utility program `avrdude` sends the binary to the bootloader through the serial port
+- the utility program avrdude sends the binary to the bootloader through the serial port
 - the bootloader flashes the internal memory, then restarts the board
 - the board reboots, the bootloader starts again, waits a little, then executes your program